Individual Kubernetes Clusters vs. Shared Kubernetes Clusters for Development

 If you are on a higher level of cloud-native development (level 2 or higher according to this article about the typical cloud-native journey of companies), the developers in your team need to have a direct access to Kubernetes.
 The first decision you have to make is if you want to use a local environment (rather level 2) or a remote environment in the cloud (level 3).

-While this is not a trivial decision with many pros and cons for either method (as described in my previous post), the advantages of the cloud as development environment can be quite compelling: It is a highly realistic environment for all applications that eventually run in the cloud; it allows for easy replicability of processes and errors; a central control of the dev system is possible; you can use basically infinite computing resources and run even very complex software.
+While this is not a trivial decision with many pros and cons for either method (as described in my previous post about local vs. remote clusters for development), the advantages of the cloud as Kubernetes development environment are quite compelling: It is a highly realistic environment for all applications that eventually run in the cloud; it allows for easy replicability of processes and errors; a central control of the dev system is possible; you can use basically infinite computing resources and run even very complex software.

 However, after you chose the cloud environment, you are confronted with the next fundamental decision: Should every developer get an own cluster or should one cluster be shared among the developers.

-To answer this question, I will describe the advantages and disadvantages of either approach and their main use cases in this post.
+To answer this question, I will describe the advantages and disadvantages of both approaches and their main use cases in this post.

 Alternatively, it is also possible that the administrator of the cloud environment creates the clusters and then give the developers access to their individual one.
 In any case, each developer will have a cluster that only they are working in.